-Nancy Faul is an International Board Certified Lactation Consultant since 2011 and also serves as Co-Chairperson for Florida Business Case for Breastfeeding.
-She began her career as a peer counselor volunteer with the WIC program in 1999 and has worked in the field of lactation for over 17 years.
-In 2000 she received her Certified Lactation Counselor (CLC) from the Center for Breastfeeding and continued her education with receiving her B.S. for Maternal and Child Health: Lactation Consulting in 2013 and M.A.
+Nancy Faul is an International Board Certified Lactation Consultant since 2011 and serves as Chairperson for Florida Business Case for Breastfeeding.
+She began her career as a peer counselor volunteer with the WIC program in 1999 and has worked in the field of lactation for over 20 years.
+In 2000 she received her Certified Lactation Counselor (CLC) from the Center for Breastfeeding and has continued her education with receiving her B.S. for Maternal and Child Health: Lactation Consulting in 2013 and M.A.
 Health & Wellness in 2018.
 Nancy has held the position as WIC Breastfeeding Coordinator/Peer Counselor Coordinator for Flagler County in the State of Florida and is currently working as a Lactation Specialist for Brevard County WIC in addition to beginning her pursuit of a Ph.D. in Public Policy & Social Change.

 MS, RD, LD

 Krista Schoen is a Registered/Licensed Dietitian.
 With experience in both the clinical and public health setting, she brings to the Board the perspective of a public health nutritionist.

 As chair of the child care committee, Krista is focused on helping to initiate policy and environmental change in child care facilities to welcome breastfeeding mothers and their babies.
 Providing education on how to create a breastfeeding friendly child care facility is also a focus of the child care committee.